symfony/symfony-docs/logging/monolog_exclude_http_codes.rst

 How to Configure Monolog to Exclude Specific HTTP Codes from the Log
 ====================================================================

+..versionadded:: 4.1
+    The ability to exclude log messages based on their status codes was introduced in Symfony 4.1 and MonologBundle 3.3.

 Sometimes your logs become flooded with unwanted HTTP errors, for example, 403s and 404s.
 When using a ``fingers_crossed`` handler, you can exclude logging these HTTP codes based on the MonologBundle configuration: